mcast/git-stronghash/README.md

     * getting it digitally signed in some reliable way
     * writing the full hash down on paper in your secret code and hiding it under the carpet
     * keeping the repository secure, so that nobody but you can push objects into it or change the refs
+7. If/when the chosen hashes are devalued, repeat the process with newer hashes.
+    * Naturally, any new timestamp signatures made with new hashes cannot be backdated to match the age of the weakening ones.
+    * Refreshing the hash type while the old one is merely suspect, rather than known to be broken, might lend some weight to the old signature files.
+They would demonstrably (by the new hash) have been in existence at that point in time before public attacks were known on the old hash.

 ## Current state